• Skip to primary navigation

 Yes!
 Puerto Rican picadillo actually tastes even better the next day as the flavors continue to develop and blend.

-How do I store?
+How do I store and reheat?

 Can I use different meats?

-Other Recipes Using Carne Molida You Will Love
+Other Puerto Rican Recipes with Carne Molida

 • Espagueti con carne molida (Puerto Rican Spaghetti) served in a white bowl with a side of bread, tossed salad and grated parmesan cheese.